The Empty Chairs

 Shortlisted at CCA in Events

-Case Study — for English version click here
+Case Study — for English video click here

-Party Chairman Pia Olsen Dyhr, rewrote her speech at the opening debate to address Børns Vilkår and the empty chairs in front of the building.
+Party Chairman Pia Olsen Dyhr, rewrote her speech at the Parliament to address The Children’s Rights Organization and the empty chairs.
 One of her main points being that they, as political leaders, should take responsibility and help the children.
 Attendees were – amongst others – all of the party chairmen including the Prime Minister of Denmark.

 Next